 - Bedbugs can be killed by heat over 98 degrees.
 If you discover bedbugs in your clothing or linen, wash them in hot water and dry them in a dryer.

 - Carefully inspect anything you buy at a yard sale, garage sale, or thrift store-and wash it in hot water just to be safe.

 Signs you might have bedbugs:

-- You have white to red bits that itch intensely
+- You have white to red bites that itch intensely

 - You discover small, light to dark brown, quarter-centimeter bugs on your sheets or couch; or

 - You discover small darkish-brown stains in the seams of your mattress

 What to do if you think you have bedbugs:

 - Submit a work order to Facilities Management or have your RA fill out an extermination request form to have multiple rooms on your hall exterminated.